markphip/devops/guide/PROJECT-PACKAGE.md

 ![Build Activity](images/build-activity.png "Build Activity")

 The Activity Name and Description are just for documentation to identify the activity in the UI.
-The Type will be Initiate Pipeline by default and that is what we want to do.
+The Type will be *Initiate Pipeline* by default and that is what we want to do.
 Type in the name of the Pipeline we created and also the Project name.
 The group is not needed here and will come from the package.
 In our example, we might have commits and packages for both our master branch but also release branches.
-Those will appear as separate package in the progression.
+Those will appear as separate packages in the progression so that they can be tracked separately.

 Click Save.
 Next we want to add a Control to this activity.
 This is what will determine that it is ready to promote.
 If you remember when we created our